impromp02/aura/README.md

 # Aura Around
-A project I created as an HTML and CSS revision.
+A project I created with the simplest of HTML and CSS.
+No fancy new tags, no media-queries, no css grid or flex.